RedisGears/RedisGears/docs/create_development_environment.md

 # Create a Development Environemt

-When the project is small it is accaptable to have a single file that contains the entire code base.
-But as the project grows and become complex it is less comftable to mantain it as a single file project.
-Lucky for us JS already face such problem and has the relevant tool to maintain a multi file project and compress it on build time to a single file that contains all the code.
-In this taturial we will explain how to create a multi file project and how to wrap it as a single file and send it to RedisGears.
-The taturial assume you have Redis with RedisGears 2.0 installed on `localhost:6379`.
+When the project is small it is acceptable to have a single file that contains the entire code base.
+But as the project grows and becomes complex it is less comfortable to mantain it as a single-file project.
+Lucky for us JS already face such problem and has the relevant tool to maintain a multi-file project and compress it on build time to a single file that contains all the code.
+In this tutorial we will explain how to create a multi-file project and how to wrap it as a single file and send it to RedisGears.
+The tutorial assume you have Redis with RedisGears 2.0 installed on `localhost:6379`.
 See [getting started](../README.md) section for installation instructions.

 ## Pre-requisite